nickn17/evDash/README.md

 ## Supporting me

-- Buy Me a Beer via paypal https://www.paypal.me/nickn17
-- EU companies can support me via IBAN/Invoice (my company is non-VAT payer in Slovakia).

-Many thanks to Blas, Jens, Калин, Aleš Dokupil and others for help.
+Buy Me a Beer via paypal https://www.paypal.me/nickn17 Many thanks to Blas, Jens, Калин, Aleš Dokupil and others for help.
 Thank you for supporting me.